 Located in Java, Dieng Plateau looks like it just popped out of a supernatural sci-fi with its volcanic complexes and craters surrounding the vast landscape.

 The Dieng Plateau stands about 6,500 ft above sea level, and the sunrises are just out of this world.
 The most iconic phenomenon is the sunrise itself which cannot be spotted anywhere else in the world.
-Tourists get to witness two sunrises, one – the Golden Sunrise, two – the Silver Sunrise.
+Tourists get to witness two sunrises, one – the Golden Sunrise, and two – the Silver Sunrise.

 The capital city of North Sumatra, Medan is more of an economical hub than a tourist destination.
 But that doesn’t mean the city is full of grey buildings and offices.
 Medan is also a cultural hotspot in the province.